Tyquan Lewis: Professional career

 On December 18, 2017, it was announced that Lewis had accepted his invitation to play in the 2018 Senior Bowl.
 On January 27, 2018, Lewis recorded four combined tackles and a sack as part of Denver Broncos' head coach Vance Joseph's North team that lost 45–16 to the South.

 Lewis attended the NFL Scouting Combine in Indianapolis, but was limited to the vertical jump and broad jump due to a bout with the flu.
 On March 22, 2018, Lewis participated at Ohio State's pro day and performed the majority of combine drills, but chose to skip the vertical jump.
 At the conclusion of the pre-draft process, Lewis was projected to be a third or fourth round pick by the majority of NFL draft experts and scouts.
 He was ranked the ninth best defensive end prospect in the draft by Scouts Inc. and was ranked the 12th best defensive end by DraftScout.com.

-The Indianapolis Colts selected Lewis in the second round (64th overall) of the 2018 NFL Draft.
-The Indianapolis Colts traded their third (67th overall) and sixth round (178th overall) picks to the Cleveland Browns and drafted Lewis with the second round pick they received in exchange.
+The Indianapolis Colts selected Lewis in the second round (64th overall) of the 2018 NFL draft.
+The Colts traded their third (67th overall) and sixth round (178th overall) picks to the Cleveland Browns and drafted Lewis with the second round pick they received in exchange.

 On May 11, 2018, the Indianapolis Colts signed Lewis to a four-year, $4.36 million contract that includes a signing bonus of $1.25 million.
 He was placed on injured reserve on September 3, 2018, with a toe injury.
 He was activated off injured reserve on November 9, 2018.

 In Week 8 of the 2020 season against the Detroit Lions, Lewis recorded two sacks on Matthew Stafford during the 41–21 win.

 On November 1, 2021, Lewis was placed on injured reserve after suffering a season-ending knee injury in Week 8.

 On March 16, 2022, Lewis signed a one-year, $3 million contract extension with the Colts.
 He suffered a ruptured patellar tendon in Week 8 and was placed on injured reserve on October 31, 2022.

-On March 13, 2023, Lewis re-signed with the Indianapolis Colts.
+On March 13, 2023, Lewis re-signed with the Colts.
+He played in all 17 games in 2023, recording 25 tackles and four sacks; he was also the team's 2023 recipient of the Ed Block Courage Award.

+On March 11, 2024, the Colts signed Lewis to a two-year contract extension.